poppy-project/poppy-docs/en/getting-started/connect.md

 To found the address of your robot on the network we use the standard [Zeroconf protocol](https://fr.wikipedia.org/wiki/Zeroconf).
 It allows you to use the robot hostname: *"poppy.local"* as its address.
 This should works without any configuration under Mac OS and GNU/Linux.
 But it required to install [*Bonjour Print Services*](https://support.apple.com/kb/DL999) on Windows.
 If you prefer you can use the IP address assigned to your robot instead.
 If you are not administrator of your network this can be a tricky information to find.
 In this case the first procedure should be preferred.

 To check that everything is setup correctly, you can go to the following url using your favorite web browser: [http://poppy.local/](http://poppy.local).
-You can replace *poppy.local* by the IP address of your robot.
+You can replace *poppy.local* by the IP address of your robot (something similar as http://192.168.0.42).

 > **Note:** Poppy robots can all be connected to the network using Ethernet cable.
 Poppy humanoid and torso can also use wifi network.
 In the next release of the Poppy Ergo Jr we will add support for the wifi.
 To use wifi you have to first access the web interface using an Ethernet cable.
 From there you can setup the wifi access.